Greek mythology: Survey of mythic history

-Greek mythology has changed over time to accommodate the evolution of their culture, of which mythology, both overtly and in its unspoken assumptions, is an index of the changes.
-In Greek mythology's surviving literary forms, as found mostly at the end of the progressive changes, it is inherently political, as Gilbert Cuthbertson (1975) has argued.

 The earlier inhabitants of the Balkan Peninsula were an agricultural people who, using animism, assigned a spirit to every aspect of nature.
 Eventually, these vague spirits assumed human forms and entered the local mythology as gods.
 When tribes from the north of the Balkan Peninsula invaded, they brought with them a new pantheon of gods, based on conquest, force, prowess in battle, and violent heroism.
 Other older gods of the agricultural world fused with those of the more powerful invaders or else faded into insignificance.

 After the middle of the Archaic period, myths about relationships between male gods and male heroes became more and more frequent, indicating the parallel development of pedagogic pederasty (παιδικὸς ἔρως), thought to have been introduced around 630 BC.
 By the end of the fifth-century BC, poets had assigned at least one eromenos, an adolescent boy who was their sexual companion, to every important god except Ares and many legendary figures.
 Previously existing myths, such as those of Achilles and Patroclus, also then were cast in a pederastic light.
 Alexandrian poets at first, then more generally literary mythographers in the early Roman Empire, often re-adapted stories of Greek mythological characters in this fashion.

 The achievement of epic poetry was to create story-cycles and, as a result, to develop a new sense of mythological chronology.
 Thus, Greek mythology unfolds as a phase in the development of the world and of humans.
 While self-contradictions in these stories make an absolute timeline impossible, an approximate chronology may be discerned.
 The resulting mythological "history of the world" may be divided into three or four broader periods: